 A panel of distinguished jurors selects one architect who has greatly influenced the field of traditional and classical architecture to receive the Richard H. Driehaus Prize.
 The jury also honors another individual with the Henry Hope Reed Award for notable contributions to the promotion and preservation of classical art and architecture.
 The jury travels together to a city of great architectural significance, exploring it together, and taking the city’s urban fabric as a backdrop for its deliberations.
-The 2012 jury met in London.

 2014 Jury Members